Not sure if Scoop Brothers is right for you?

 Potential Mitigations

-• A thorough investigation of the management team's prior industry and franchising experience is essential, with assistance from a business advisor.
+• Conduct extensive due diligence on the management team's prior industry and business experience with your business advisor.

 Possible Fad Business